mpenet/casyn/README.md

   :columns {:default [{:composite [:utf-8 :long :double]} :utf-8]}})
 ```

-To create composite values just use the `composite` function or
+To create composite values just use the `c*composite` function or
 `#casyn/c*composite` reader literal, it will mark the collection as
 composite and encode it accordingly when you execute the query.